Most people aren’t training to be stuck at a BJJ white belt forever.

 #5 – You’re Too Focused on the Belt

 There is no denying the satisfaction and pride of tying a blue belt around your waist.
-It is the first big public acknowledgement of your efforts, progress, and commitment to the sport.
+It is the first big public acknowledgment of your efforts, progress, and commitment to the sport.

 BJJ is a journey with no end.